Argentina

 Interamerican Heart Foundation Argentina, Arévalo 2364, C1425 Buenos Aires, Argentina

-Data on packaged food in Argentina was obtained by research teams from the Latin American Network of Food Composition Data System (LATINFOODS) as part of a larger study from 14 participating countries: Argentina, Barbados, Brazil, Chile, Costa Rica, Cuba, Ecuador, Guatemala, Jamaica, Mexico, Paraguay, Panama, Peru, and Trinidad and Tobago.
+Data on packaged food in Argentina was obtained between the years of 2015-2016 by research teams from the Latin American Network of Food Composition Data System (LATINFOODS) as part of a larger study from 14 participating countries: Argentina, Barbados, Brazil, Chile, Costa Rica, Cuba, Ecuador, Guatemala, Jamaica, Mexico, Paraguay, Panama, Peru, and Trinidad and Tobago.
 Samples were collected from the grocery stores with the greatest market share in each country; nutrition labels were photographed for content.
+In Argentina, 1,275 food products were sampled

 Mean, median, standard deviation, interquartile range and minimum and maximum levels were calculated for sodium content (mg/100g) in each of 12 food categories and were used for comparison with the regional target level for sodium.